South Carolina Democrat apologizes for ‘white power’ remarks after Army, Navy personnel cleared of racist intent

 “Not because of threats and harassment from Twitter trolls,” South Carolina state Rep. Mandy Powers Norrell, a Democrat from Lancaster, writes in an online post, “but because it’s the right thing to do.”

-The post includes a two-page letter dated Monday and addressed to the secretaries of the U.S. Military Academy and the U.S. Naval Academy.
+The post includes a two-page letter dated Monday and addressed to the superintendents of the U.S. Military Academy and the U.S. Naval Academy.

 SOUTH CAROLINA DEMOCRAT FACING BACKLASH AFTER ARMY, NAVY PERSONNEL CLEARED OF 'WHITE POWER' HAND-SIGNAL ALLEGATIONS

-‘“I want to take this opportunity to earnestly apologize to your institutions,” Powers Norrell writes to the secretaries – Lt.
+‘“I want to take this opportunity to earnestly apologize to your institutions,” Powers Norrell writes to the superintendents – Lt.
 Gen. Darryl A. Williams at West Point, N.Y., and Vice Adm.
 Sean Buck at Annapolis, Md.

 Previously, in a since-deleted Twitter message, Powers Norrell had accused Army cadets and Navy midshipmen of contributing to a “cruel and disrespectful environment” by making “OK” gestures at the Dec.
 14 football game between the two academies’ teams.